Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Astrophysical case studies

 We provide our algorithm numerical values of $J_r$ (which has units of angular momentum) given $L$ and $E$, and leave $b$ as a free scaling parameter.
 Since we expect each occurrence of $M$ to be accompanied by an occurrence of the gravitational constant, we provide the algorithm with $G M$ as a single variable.

-This expression (Eqn.~\ref{eqn:Jr}) could not be solved either by the standard DSR algorithm \citep{PetersenDSR}, or by the AIFeynman algorithm \citep{AIFeynman}.
+This expression (Eqn.~\ref{eqn:Jr}) could not be solved either by the standard \texttt{DSR} algorithm \citep{SR_PG_improvements}, or by the \texttt{AI Feynman 2.0} algorithm \citep{AIFeynman}.
 Our algorithm was also not able to identify the equation in \MaxTrialExpressions\ guesses.
-However, one of the steps of the AIFeynman algorithm is a test for additive and multiplicative separability of the mystery function, and it creates new datasets for each separable part.
-For the case of additive separability, the units remain unchanged, and so it is trivial to simply provide our \PhySO\ algorithm these separated data to fit in turn, one at a time.
+However, one of the steps of the \texttt{AI Feynman 2.0} algorithm is a test for additive and multiplicative separability of the mystery function, and it creates new datasets for each separable part.
+For the case of additive separability, the units remain unchanged, and so it is trivial to simply provide our \PhySO\ algorithm separated data generated by \texttt{AI Feynman 2.0} to be fitted in turn, one at a time.
 Thus the first term of the right hand side of Eqn.~\ref{eqn:Jr} (with an $E$ dependence) was easily solved together with a fitted additive free constant.
 We then subtracted the fitted constant from the second dataset, and \PhySO\ correctly recovered the second term on the right hand side of Eqn.~\ref{eqn:Jr} (with an $L$ dependence).